flux-framework/flux-core/doc/man1/flux-shutdown.rst

 The current broker state may be viewed with :man1:`flux-uptime`.

-If the instance is running an initial program, that program is terminated with SIGTERM.
-Note that the broker exit value normally reflects the exit code of the initial program, so if it is terminated by this signal, the broker exits with 128 + 15 = 143.
+If the instance is running an initial program, that program is terminated with SIGHUP.
+Note that the broker exit value normally reflects the exit code of the initial program, so if it is terminated by this signal, the broker exits with 128 + 1 = 129.

 If the broker was launched by systemd, an exit code is used that informs systemd not to restart the broker.